Hospitals can use RFID to Track Patients, specimens, Supplies, and More.

 Many processes in the hospital can be improved by using RFID technology.
-From admissions and administration, through points-of-care to managing equipment and supplies, an RFID solution can provide your hospital with a cost effective information system to support best practices in patient services.
+From admissions and administration through points-of-care to managing equipment and supplies, an RFID solution can provide your hospital with a cost-effective information system to support best practices in patient services.

 Positive Patient Identification

 RMS Omega’s exclusive RestEasy RFID solution allows nurses to positively identify infants in the NICU without having to un-swaddle or wake them.
-By using a comfortable and adjustable RFID infant ankle band on each infant, the RFID reader will read through blankets and incubators with ease, all while letting baby rest.
+By using a comfortable and adjustable RFID infant ankle band on each infant, the RFID reader will read through blankets and incubators with ease, all while letting the baby rest.

-Using RFID tags in combination with fixed portals or handheld readers is a great way track both fixed assets and consumable inventory or supplies.
+Using RFID tags in combination with fixed portals or handheld readers is a great way to track both fixed assets and consumable inventory or supplies.
 Fixed assets include equipment ranging from wheelchairs and cleaning machines to crash carts and multi-million-dollar imaging machines.
 It’s important to protect your assets, track their location throughout the hospital, identify staff using the equipment and monitor any scheduled maintenance.

-Consumable inventory may consist of medical supplies or materials including bandages, gauze, blood bags, medications, linens, disposable syringes, or even office supplies.
+Consumable inventory may consist of medical supplies or materials, including bandages, gauze, blood bags, medications, linens, disposable syringes, or even office supplies.
 It is necessary to track these supplies for a few reasons: